 About the presenter

-Natasha Belmont is the Program Leader FDR and Mediation Training at RAV.
+Astrid Horter is the Program Leader FDR and Mediation Training at RAV.
 She holds tertiary qualifications in law and psychology and is an experienced FDRP and child consultant.
-Natasha coordinates RAV’s Graduate Diploma of FDR, Mediation Training Short Course, and delivers training for RAV and external organisations.
-She also conducts alternative dispute resolution work for the Victorian Department of Education and Training, and the Commonwealth Ombudsman.
+Astrid coordinates RAV’s Graduate Diploma of FDR, Mediation Training Short Course, and delivers training for RAV and external organisations.
+Astrid has extensive experience working in community organisations as a clinical supervisor, trainer and manager.